 I’ve always loved having dancing as my outlet and enjoyed performing.
 After attending sports college for 2years I wanted to progress further in the dance field and gain my teaching qualifications.
 So at the age of 18 I went on to train at Starquest Performers College for 3 years where I gained my Level 4 Modern Jazz Diploma.

 I’ve had the opportunity over the past few years to play roles in local pantos, been a dancer and head girl in touring productions of AIDA Opera and had the opportunity to perform and head girl various cabaret shows.

 I’ve been teaching for the past 8years at a local dance school and offering after schools clubs at a local pre-school and primary school.
 As much as I enjoy performing, teaching is where my heart is.
 I’ve continued to take my qualifications and I’ve now gained my Associate&Licentiate Freestyle, Associate&Licentiate Street Dance and Dance Exercise Diploma all with distinctions, through International Dance Teachers Association.
 I hope to continue this and progress further.

 As well as dancing, I’m very interested in the Anatomy of the body and love developing my knowledge in this subject.
 I run my own fitness classes offering a range of classes.
 I’m also a very keen runner and love taking part in charity runs and challenges.”

-Lacey Morgan, Lily-Rose Smith, Isabelle Wildgoose, Grace Wellings and Emily Maynard have all successfully completed their bbodance Level 3 Teaching qualification.
+Lacey Morgan, Lily-Rose Smith, Isabelle Wildgoose, Grace Wellings Emily Maynard and Ruby Campbell have all successfully completed their bbodance Level 3 Teaching qualification.

 They will continue to further their teaching experience by teaching classes at LDC and expanding their knowledge by assisting Nicola and the other LDC teachers.